-- data (str, pathlib.Path, numpy array, pandas DataFrame, pyarrow Table, H2O DataTable's Frame or scipy.sparse) Data source for prediction.
+- data (str, pathlib.Path, numpy array, pandas DataFrame, H2O DataTable's Frame or scipy.sparse) Data source for prediction.
 If str or pathlib.Path, it represents the path to a text file (CSV, TSV, or LibSVM). - start_iteration (int, optional (default=0)) Start index of the iteration to predict.
 If <= 0, starts from the first iteration. - num_iteration(int or None, optional (default=None)) Total number of iterations used in the prediction.
 If None, if the best iteration exists and start_iteration <= 0, the best iteration is used; otherwise, all iterations from start_iteration are used (no limits).
-If <= 0, all iterations from start_iteration are used (no limits). - raw_score (bool, optional (default=False)) Whether to predict raw scores. - pred_leaf(bool, optional (default=False)) Whether to predict leaf index. - pred_contrib (bool, optional (default=False)) Whether to predict feature contributions.
+If <= 0, all iterations from start_iteration are used (no limits). - raw_score (bool, optional (default=False)) Whether to predict raw scores. - pred_leaf (bool, optional (default=False)) Whether to predict leaf index. - pred_contrib (bool, optional (default=False)) Whether to predict feature contributions.

-Note: If you want to get more explanations for your model's predictions using SHAP values, like SHAP interaction values, you can install the shap package (https://github.com/slundberg/shap).
+Note: If you want to get more explanations for your model's predictions using SHAP values, like SHAP interaction values, you can install the shap package (https://github.

+com/slundberg/shap).
 Note that unlike the shap package, with pred_contrib we return a matrix with an extra column, where the last column is the expected value.

 - data_has_header (bool, optional (default=False)) Whether the data has header.
-Used only if data is str. - validate_features (bool, optional (default=False))-If True, ensure that the features used to predict match the ones used to train.
-Used only if data is pandas DataFrame. - kwargs Other parameters for the prediction.
+Used only if data is str. - is_reshape (bool, optional (default=True)) If True, result is reshaped to [nrow, ncol]. - kwargs Other parameters for the prediction.

-result - Prediction result.
+Returns result - Prediction result.
 Can be sparse or a list of sparse objects (each element represents predictions for one class) for feature contributions (when pred_contrib=True).

-numpy array, scipy.sparse or list of scipy.sparse
+Return type numpy array, scipy.sparse or list of scipy.sparse refit(data, label, decay_rate=0.9, kwargs)